weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 ## Embedded options

-The Weaviate server spwaned from the client can be configured via parameters passed at instantiation time, and via environment variables.
+The Weaviate server spawned from the client can be configured via parameters passed at instantiation time, and via environment variables.
 All parameters are optional.

 | Parameter | Type | Description | Default value |
 | --------- | ---- | ----------- | ------------- |